openhwgroup/cvw/fpga/README.md

 analyzer) which provides the current instruction PCM, instrM, etc along with a large number of debuging signals.

+* Programming the flash card
+You'll need to write the linux image to the flash card.
+Use the convert2bin.py script in wally-pipelined/linux-testgen/linux-testvectors/ to convert the ram.txt file from QEMU's preload to generate the binary.
+Then to copy sudo dd if=ram.bin of=<path to flash card>.

 * Loading the FPGA

 After the build process is complete about 2 hrs on an i9-7900x.
 Launch vivado's